 Shop around

-Not all dental offices have the same prices for the same procedures, so shop around and find a reputable dentist you trust that can do the work for a lower price.
+Not all dental offices have the same prices for the same procedures, so shop around and find a reputable dentist you trust who can do the work for a lower price.
 You can also try to negotiate with your dentist, though there’s no guarantee they will do your work for a reduced rate.
 It never hurts to ask, though.